 Although it may be tempting to sneak a crunchy, chewy, hard, or sticky candy, it is extremely important to avoid such snacks if you’re wearing braces.
 We know, we know, “Just one won’t hurt, right?”
 Well, there’s a chance it won’t, but there’s a greater chance that it will cause damage to your brackets or wires and potentially prolong treatment.

-So resist the craving to crunch on hard candies or those containing nuts, and steer clear of anything sticky or chewy, like Skittles, Star Bursts, Tootsie Rolls, bubblegum (even sugarless!), jelly beans, gummies, taffy, and anything containing caramel.
+So resist the craving to crunch on hard candies or those containing nuts, and steer clear of anything sticky or chewy, like Skittles, Star Bursts, Tootsie Rolls, bubblegum, jelly beans, gummies, taffy, and anything containing caramel.
 Trade out these candies with siblings or friends for your favorite braces-friendly options (see below).

 If you ever needed a reason to eat chocolate, now you have one!
 Soft chocolate bars and candies—minus the caramel and nuts—are some of the safest options this Halloween for those with braces and orthodontic work.
 This includes such favorites as Reeses Peanut Butter Cups, Hershey’s chocolate bars and kisses, Peppermint Patties, Kit Kats, and Three Musketeers.
-Cookies and crackers are fine, too, so long as they aren’t too hard.
+For those who want a little crunch without the risk, Nestle Crunch bars are generally safe.
+Sugarless gum is okay for braces-wearers, as are cookies and crackers, so long as they aren’t too hard.

-If you’re a parent (or anyone) planning to give out candy this Halloween, this last tip is for you: Consider skipping the candy this year, and instead treating your visitors with fun, non-edible options (the dollar store is your friend).
+If you’re a parent (or anyone) planning to give out candy this Halloween, this last tip is for you: Consider skipping the sweets this year, and instead treating your visitors with fun, non-edible options.
+Your local dollar, discount, or party store will have many of these items in affordable bulk packages.

 face house.
 Hey, at least we didn’t recommend handing out floss and toothbrushes!!